Peter Ducke

-Peter Ducke (born 14 October 1941) is a Sudeten German and a former East German football player.
-He was born in Bensen, Sudetenland, Germany during World War II.
-His older brother Roland was also a successful footballer.

-Ducke played most of his career for FC Carl Zeiss Jena (1959–1977).
-On the national level he played for East Germany national team in 63 matches (15 goals), and was a participant at the 1974 FIFA World Cup.
+Peter Ducke (born 14 October 1941) is a German former footballer who played as a forward.
+He spent most of his career with Carl Zeiss Jena (1959–1977).
+At international level he played for East Germany national team in 63 matches scoring 15 goals, and was a participant at the 1974 FIFA World Cup.
+His older brother Roland was also a footballer.

 Early life

-Peter Ducke and his brother Roland were both born in Bensen but Roland was born there in 1934, while it was part of Czechoslovakia, but Peter was born there while it was part of Sudetenland, Germany during World War II.
-Their hometown is now, however, known as Benešov nad Ploučnicí, Czech Republic.
+Peter Ducke and his older brother Roland were born in Bensen.
+Roland was born there in 1934, while it was part of Czechoslovakia, whereas Peter was born there while it was part of Sudetenland, Germany during World War II.
+Their hometown is today known as Benešov nad Ploučnicí, Czech Republic.
 After the Second World War Ducke's family left their home in Sudetenland to settle in Schönebeck near Magdeburg, Germany.

 Following both his father and his three brothers into football Ducke began his career in 1950 for a Betriebssportgemeinschaft (Company sports community) Motor Schönebeck whose first men's team played in the Saxony-Anhalt league.

 In 1955, his older brother Roland went to play for DDR-Oberliga in the FC Carl Zeiss Jena league and later was able to take his 16-year-old brother Peter with him.
 Ducke failed to impress the team during training camp and was sent home.